 Of course there are other areas that demand attention, and rightfully so, like development and fundraising come to mind, and of course, your programming.

 However, none of those areas are successful without a slam-dunk communications strategy.

 Think about it: every single sentence that is written, every solicitation, every mailer is (should be) a communication with your donor/partnerships/community.

 To succeed more wholly in all other areas you need to shore up your communications strategy and make sure your team is on board.

 Success comes when all your team members: board members, volunteers, staff learn to work outside of their silos and see where all the parts overlap.

 All roads lead back to communication!

 What does an effective communications committee look like for a small shop without paid staff?
-Here’s a skeleton we put together when we start working with organization’s to recruit or identify volunteers to fill these spots.
-There can be more teams and additional responsibilities but this is a great (and thorough) place to begin:
+Here’s a basic framework that we suggest when we work with organizations that are identifying volunteers to fill these spots.
+There can be more teams and additional responsibilities but this is a great and thorough place to begin: